Representational Homomorphism Predicts and Improves Compositional Generalization In Transformer Language Model: Limitations

 \section{Limitations}

 Several limitations constrain the generalizability of our current findings.
 First, our experiments are conducted on synthetic data with precisely controlled compositional structure.
 While this enables rigorous analysis of the homomorphism error metric, real-world language presents additional complexities including semantic ambiguity, context dependence, and irregular constructions that may not conform to strict compositional principles.
 Second, our evaluation focuses on relatively small Transformer models with controlled architectures and hyperparameters.
 The behavior of homomorphism error in large-scale pretrained language models remains an open question, particularly given evidence that scale can partially overcome compositional limitations~\cite{brown2020language}.

-Third, our current framework assumes discrete, well-defined compositional operations.
-Extending the homomorphism error framework to capture more nuanced forms of compositionality—such as semantic composition in natural language where meaning is not strictly algebraic—presents both theoretical and computational challenges.